SarahSoutoul/bbc-airquality-project/README.md

 Air Quality in India - Interactive Project

-### Simple interactive tool that displays the air quality in cigarettes and particulate matter of different Indian cities.
+### Simple interactive tool displaying the air quality of Indian cities in cigarettes and particulate matter.

 ## INTRODUCTION